 As a resource, water is unevenly distributed across the world, and wide gaps between supply and demand are sometimes found even in the same region or country.
 In addressing water problems, therefore, region-specific risk measures must be developed that take the respective water stress levels into account.

-We examined water risks at each of our major manufacturing sites around the world, of which there are approximately 200, by using our Environmental Data Collection System (Eco-DS) and such globally recognized tools for water risk assessment as the Aqueduct, developed by the World Resources Institute (WRI); the Water Risk Filter, developed by the World Wildlife Fund for Nature (WWF) and the German development finance institution DEG; and the Flood Hazard Map of the World produced by the European Commission.
+We examined water risks at each of our major manufacturing sites around the world, of which there are approximately 150, by using our Environmental Data Collection System (Eco-DS) and such globally recognized tools for water risk assessment as the Aqueduct, developed by the World Resources Institute (WRI); the Water Risk Filter, developed by the World Wildlife Fund for Nature (WWF) and the German development finance institution DEG; and the Flood Hazard Map of the World produced by the European Commission.
 Read more in our Sustainability Report.

-We have set targets to minimise our impact on natural capital and biodiversity.
+We have set targets to minimise our impact on natural capital and ecosystems.
 We classify our activities into those that have either a negative or positive impact on natural capital with the aim of minimizing the gap between the two by 2050.
 Read more in our Sustainability Report.

 Stay up to date as we prepare for COP26 with our news and blog posts